Voices of Victory

 'Enthralling and enlightening . . .
 A wonderful look into the personal experiences, that heart and soul of the fighting soldier, towards the end of the Second World War' – John Nichol, Sunday Times bestselling author of The Unknown Warrior

 Geraint Jones is an author and military historian who served as an infantry soldier in Iraq and Afghanistan.
-His first book on the Second World War, D-Day: The Unheard Tapes, was a Sunday Times number one bestseller in 2024 and accompanied the acclaimed BBC Two series of the same name.
-His war memoir, Brothers in Arms, was published in 2019; his work with Major Adam Jowett, No Way Out, was a Sunday Times bestseller.
-He also co-authored Escape from Kabul with Levison Wood, which was published in 2023.
+His first book on the Second World War, D-Day: The Unheard Tapes, was a Sunday Times number one bestseller and accompanied the acclaimed BBC Two series of the same name.
+Voices of Victory and No Way Out, co-authored with Major Adam Jowett, were both Sunday Times bestsellers and he is the author of the war memoir Brothers in Arms and Escape from Kabul, co-authored with Levison Wood.
 He has written several novels, including titles with James Patterson.
+Voices of Victory is his fifth non-fiction book.

 Mehr entdecken